Ease into fall with this buttery apple crumb cake studded with apples and finished with a crunchy cinnamon crumb topping.

 Guy #1: By golly, I think you’re on to something.
 Sounds like the perfect accompaniment to a cup of coffee.
 In fact, I think we’ll call it Coffee Cake!

-And that’s how we’ve been enjoying cake for breakfast all these years.
+And that’s how we’ve been enjoying apple crumb cake for breakfast all these years.

 I’m not even going to try to convince you that this is healthy.
 It’s not.
-It’s buttery cake topped with buttery crumble topped with cider-spiked glaze….with a little bit of fruit in the middle.
+It’s buttery cake topped with buttery crumble topped with apple cider-spiked glaze… with a little bit of fruit in the middle.
 In other words, it’s darn delicious.

-So trade in your swimsuit for some stretchy pants, grab a blanket, and cozy up with some Apple Crumb Coffee Cake.
+So trade in your swimsuit for some stretchy pants, grab a blanket, and cozy up with a cup of your morning joe, and a slice of this Apple Crumb Cake.
 It’s fall, and it’s totally allowed.
 I don’t know about you, but I’m ready to get to work on my sweater body.

 - 3 cups flour